 I upgraded my laptop’s OS to Big Sur last week, and among its new features, there is a Translate to Spanish option (other languages too).
 I was floored.
 A gift.
 For sure.
 The translations are not 100% correct; some verb tenses, colloquialisms, and gender translations render it ~ 90% accurate.
-Maybe a tad less.
+Maybe a tad less (some less accurate than I would like, depends on the English).
 But that’s better than totally or mostly inaccurate, no?

 like i need some new “to do”

 I read a few of my posts translated and know I would never translate it as well — let alone at all.
 Let’s get real.
 But now I can.
 Could.
 On the subject of real: really?
 How to is easy, as it will “only” require correcting the colloquialisms or literal translations and the gender errors.
 How would it know that the speaker is a he or a she speaking about a he or a she? =) Anyway, I’m so essited!

 be realistic: when?